CarnegieLearningInc/DocGrapher/README.md

   * For example, if there is a file named `analysis` and we create a new file to specialize the analysis to a specific dataset (`analysis_data1`), then `analysis_data1` will "`@fork`" `analysis`.
   * This is a comma-separated list of `@names`.
 * `@uses`: Any files that the current file uses as input in order to run.
-  * Typically, this is used to demystify the types of files a server takes as input.
+  * Typically, this is used to demystify the types of files a program (e.g., a server) takes as input.
-  * For example, the `doc_grapher.html` file "`@uses`" the `create_docgraph.py` script to display its data.
+  * For example, the `doc_grapher.html` file in this repository "`@uses`" the `create_docgraph.py` script to display its data.
     * Note that `doc_grapher` does not literally take `create_docgraph` as input, but rather the `doc_grapher` input is the output from `create_docgraph`.
   * This is a comma-separated list of `@names`.